 I think you will enjoy it:

-It was in 1855, when Tekonsha built a new school, that Dr. Howard, who already owned the farm, bought this particular building - the old schoolhouse - as well.
+It was in 1855, when Tekonsha built a new school, that Dr. Howard, who already owned the farmland in which the old school house sat upon, bought the building as well.

 He remodeled it and created a reception room, a laboratory, and a personal office.
 While most doctors of the 19th century worked out of their homes, Dr. Howard had his own doctor's office.